Sustainable Brands: 5 Simple Steps to Become One

 The sponsorship request must be both clear and precise.
 Sustainable brands prefer detailed requests that include figures.

-Also, avoid long texts and personalize your request with the identity, values, and motivations of your association.
+Also, avoid long texts and personalize your request with your association’s identity, values, and motivations.